The ITIL processes offer a validated structure for improving IT service management and aligning IT operations with business objectives.

 What exactly is ITIL, and how does it differ from ITSM?

-ITIL is a collection of best practices for IT services; ITSM manages all IT services.
+ITIL is a collection of best practices for IT services; ITSM (IT Service Management) is the overarching discipline that encompasses all aspects of managing IT services.
+ITIL provides a framework for *how* to do ITSM effectively.

 How does the ITIL Service Lifecycle improve IT services?